pivotbio/temperature-anomaly-challenge-problem/README.md

 * What clarifying questions would you ask our Requirements Analyst if you were given this request?
 * How would you store the NOAA data to optimize the queries and calculations being performed?
+* Which AWS services might be used to implement the daily process you designed?
 * What other visualizations might be interesting to add to the map?
 * What other calculations might be interesting to compute?
-* Which AWS services might be used to implement the daily process you designed?
-* What additional information would you need in order to find which grid cells our research plots should be located in?
 * What confounding variables make the calculations above suspect?